brunobmello25/3d-game/README.md

-# 3D Game
+# Minecraft Clone

-This is a 3D game project without using a fully fledged game engine like Unity or Godot.
-I don't know what I'm doing just yet but I plan to figure it out as I go.
+This is a (yet another) Minecraft Clone project, made with golang and raylib for learning purposes.
+I'm working on this to figure out some basic optimization techniques like meshing and face culling, and also figure out a bit more of 3D computer graphics.